 At this point it must be noted that in this experiment only the RW mobility model is used since the CS model does not allow the definition of speed by the user.
-Specifically, we use a network of 100 nodes roaming in a $1000x1000 m^2$ area and a network of 50 nodes roaming in a $1500x300 m^2$ area.
+Specifically, we use a network of 100 nodes roaming in a $1000 \times 1000 \text{ m}^2$ area and a network of 50 nodes roaming in a $1500 \times 300 \text{ m}^2$ area.
 The two settings are chosen to represent approximately the same node density.
 However, the second setting is more prone to mobility since, in this case, paths are in general longer.
-The best performance for PROB is achieved for k = 1 and p = 0.35 in the $1000x1000 m^2$ case, while in the $1500x300 m^2$ case the respective values are k = 1 and p = 0.3.
+The best performance for PROB is achieved for k = 1 and p = 0.35 in the $1000 \times 1000 \text{ m}^2$ case, while in the $1500 \times 300 \text{ m}^2$ case the respective values are k = 1 and p = 0.3.

-Fig. 9(a) illustrates results obtained for the scenario of $1000x1000 m^2$, while fig. 9(b) depicts the results for the $1500x300 m^2$ case.
+Fig. 9(a) illustrates results obtained for the scenario of $1000 \times 1000 \text{ m}^2$, while Fig. 9(b) depicts the results for the $1500 \times 300 \text{ m}^2$ case.
 With respect to the average number of packets per query, again CL-QF manages a massive improvement compared to the other schemes regardless of whether the underlying routing protocol is DSDV or OLSR.
-The improvement in the CL-QF(DSDV) case compared to PF is ~ 78% for the $1000x1000 m^2$ area and ~ 82% for the $1500x300 m^2$ area.
-Compared to PROB, the improvement is ~ 66% and ~ 77% respectively.
-Similar performance is witnessed for CL-QF(OLSR).
+The improvement in the CL-QF (DSDV) case compared to PF is ${\sim}78\%$ for the $1000\times1000\ m^2$ area and \sim 82% for the 1500 \times 300 m2 area.
+Compared to PROB, the improvement is ~66% and ~77% respectively.
+Similar performance is witnessed for CL-QF (OLSR).
 However, the improvement over SQF is smaller in the case that OLSR is used.
 This is a result of the nature of OLSR.
 Due to the use of multi-point relays, more destinations are served by the same next hop.
 As a result, transmissions are reduced even without the use of class information.
-However, it can be seen that even in this case the improvement of CL-QF reaches up to ~ 50% in both scenarios.
+However, it can be seen that even in this case the improvement of CL-QF reaches up to \sim 50% in both scenarios.

 The average number of packets per query is practically stable over the entire mobility range.
 Although this is somewhat expected for PF and PROB, for CL-QF and SQF this is a very interesting result since it indicates that query routing is not significantly affected by link failures.
 This is confirmed by the mean number of received replies where all schemes present similar performances for all the settings with the notable exception of the OLSR-based schemes that perform significantly better.
-The limited hysteresis of CL-QF(DSDV) compared to both PF and SQF(DSDV) is the result of the increased failure rate of DSDV due to mobility.
-Indeed, when the more reliable OLSR is used as the underlying protocol, CL-QF improves its performance in all aspects, outperforms all other schemes in the $1500x300 m^2$ scenario and performs similar to PF in the $1000x1000 m^2$ case.
+The limited hysteresis of CL-QF (DSDV) compared to both PF and SQF (DSDV) is the result of the increased failure rate of DSDV due to mobility.
+Indeed, when the more reliable OLSR is used as the underlying protocol, CL-QF improves its performance in all aspects, outperforms all other schemes in the $1500 \times 300 \text{ m}^2$ scenario and performs similar to PF in the $1000 \times 1000 \text{ m}^2$ case.
 It is clear that SQF always delivers more replies compared to CL-QF (remember that SQF ignores class information when forwarding a query).
-However, the performance hysteresis is small (approx. 3% in the worst case) and it is the price paid for minimizing the number of transmitted packets (by reducing them to roughly 50% of SQF's cost) during the routing of a query.
-The slight decrease in the performance of all schemes can be ascribed to the increasing rate of link failures due to mobility.